Your Manuscript is Almost Complete!

 Most people writing for the first time will give their book to their friends to read and, whether they liked it or not, they’ll probably tell you it’s great; an editor will give you an honest opinion and if there are problems, they will tell you; and, of course, you’ll be grateful.

 Line or content or stylistic editing

 Line editing is a little more detailed than copy editing.
 If your manuscript has plot holes, limited characterization, factual errors or ‘overwriting’ problems, line editing is probably what you need for your book.
-It costs more than a basic edit, but a manuscript with structural errors won’t get past a literary agent or publisher if that is the desired route for your book.
+It costs more than a copy edit, but a manuscript with structural errors won’t get past a literary agent or publisher if that is the desired route for your book.

-A line edit will cover things like word choice, paragraph flow, smoothing out awkward or wordy sentences, eliminating repetition, catching clichés and other style issues.
-During a line edit, your editor will also point out areas where you need to clarify what you’ve written and suggest things like where your transitions over time or place are weak.
+A line edit will cover such as word choice, paragraph flow, smoothing out awkward or wordy sentences, eliminating repetition, catching clichés and other style issues.
+During a line edit, I will also point out such as where you need to clarify what you’ve written and help you tie together the loose ends in your manuscript.

-Heavy / substantive or developmental editing
+Substantive or developmental editing

-This involves identifying the need to rearrange, delete, add and reword entire pages and chapters and sometimes crosses the bridge into being more of a ghostwriting service than an edit.
+This involves identifying the need to rearrange, delete, add and reword entire pages and chapters, and sometimes crosses the bridge into being more of a ghostwriting service than an edit.
 Should your manuscript need such attention, I will work with you to determine your need for a rewrite or an edit.
-Essentially, with an edit, I will identify the work you need to do and leave it at that, for ghostwriting, I will make the changes on your behalf, which is the more expensive option.
+Essentially, with this edit, I will identify the work you need to do and leave it at that, for ghostwriting, I will make the changes on your behalf, which is the more expensive option.

 For a lot of first time writers, there is that moment when they finish the book and then wonder about it being good enough to publish.
-Do you just go ahead and launched it or do you feel the need for some independent review first?
-Some people are happy to write and self-publish their book and consider that their goal has been achieved and that sales are not important; but I might suggest that these people are very few and far between.
-Doesn’t every author want some recognition for all the efforts they put in to writing their book?
+Do you just go ahead or do you feel the need for some independent review first?
+Asking friends to read your book is fine, but do they have the necessary skills to assess your manuscript in the way an independent professional would?
+Here’s where my assessment comes in.